Climbing 2 Recovery

 All guiding was undertaken by UIAGM certified mountain guides.

-We hope that this endeavour will be repeated in 2017, please contact the Endeavour Fund if you would like more information.
+Due to the success of this inaugrual endeavour, it will be repeated in 2017.
+Please contact the Endeavour Fund if you would like more information.
 The team will welcome beginners to both climbing and mountaineering.

 This Endeavour was led by Neil Heritage, a double leg amputee and previous team member of Row to Recovery.
 Neil also attempted to summit The Matterhorn in September 2016, proving that anything is possible with the right support and determination.
 Sadly, Neil had to turn back due to exhaustion - but he will return to have another go.